GeekNeuron/LookAtMe/README.md

 # LookAtMe

-A simple and fun Android application that acts as a transparent overlay on your home screen, revealing custom content after a unique interaction.
+A unique and highly customizable Android application that acts as a transparent overlay on the home screen.
+It transforms your launcher into a personal, artistic, or fun experience, revealed through a unique long-press interaction.
+The app is built to be a creative canvas, controlled entirely by the end-user through a hidden, comprehensive settings panel.

 ![LookAtMe Screenshot/GIF](https://via.placeholder.com/800x450.png?text=Add+Your+Screenshot+or+GIF+Here)
 *(Replace the URL above with a link to your own screenshot or GIF)*